 Whether your goal is to avoid sexually transmitted diseases or an unplanned pregnancy, it’s incredibly important to practice safe sex.
 Talk to your partner about different forms of protection, and if they refuse to use it, that can be a red flag; if they don’t take your safety and peace of mind into consideration, they’re probably not worth sleeping with.
 There are other forms of birth control that you can use outside of sex, such as an IUD, the pill, a shot or a ring, but while those methods are helpful at preventing pregnancy, they won’t protect you against everything.
 Using a condom or dental dam is the most effective way to prevent the spread of an STI.

 As mentioned earlier, foreplay is strongly encouraged.
 Keep your partner’s pleasure and comfort in mind, and take the time to explore each other’s bodies.
 Foreplay can go a long way, and it makes the whole experience (especially your first time) a lot better.
 If you’re not sure what to do, oral sex can be a good start — and above all, remember to keep checking in with your partner.
+And in case your partner is facing erectile dysfunction, natural ED treatment Seattle can provide assistance.

 Last but not least: your partner is probably just as nervous as you are.
 Having sex for the first time can be scary, but it’s a good idea to sit down with your partner and talk things out to reduce nerves and tensions.
 Remember sex has many health benefits, so relax and, most importantly, have fun!